Matthias Defregger

+Coat of arms of Matthias Defregger.

-Matthias Defregger, (February 18, 1915 – July 23, 1995) was a former Catholic auxiliary bishop of Munich and Freising.
+Matthias Defregger (February 18, 1915 – July 23, 1995) was a former Catholic auxiliary bishop of Munich and Freising.
 He was also controversially considered responsible for a wartime atrocity in World War II.

 Life

 Matthias was born in Munich in 1915.
 He was the grandson of the Austrian artist Franz Defregger.
 His father was a sculptor.
 He studied philosophy at the Stella Matutina in Austria.

 World War II

 He was drafted into the German army prior to the war, but voluntarily stayed on after his mandatory service ended and he became an officer.
 He fought both in the German invasion of Poland and the war on the eastern front against the Soviet Union.

 In 1944, he was stationed in Italy, where he had command of an intelligence unit within the 114th division.
 Partisans attacked and killed at least one German soldier in his company.
 The division commander ordered Defregger to shoot local men of military age in retribution.
 Defregger claimed that he resisted the order at first, but eventually carried it out by giving the order to shoot 17 local men from the area of Filetto di Camarda and to burn the village.